jarvist/PolaronMobility.jl/docs/src/scientific_discussion.md

 ## Overview

-These codes solve Osaka's [Osaka1961] finite-temperature parameters for the Feynman polaron model [Feynman1955].
+These codes solve the Feynman polaron mode [Feynman1955] with Osaka's [Osaka1961] finite-temperature energies.
-We copy the form used in [Hellwarth1999].
+We use the form of these free energies, as presented in [Hellwarth1999].

-For each temperature, the total free energy of the Feynman coupled phonon-electron system is minimised by optimising coefficients which control the spring-coupling coefficient and effective-mass for the phonon cloud.
+For each temperature, the total free energy of the Feynman coupled phonon-electron system is minimised by optimising coefficients (`v` and `w`) which, equivalently, describe the spring-coupling coefficient (`k`) and effective-mass (`M`) of the phonon cloud (i.e. the phonon drag / phonon surfing contribution).
-You have integrated through the infinite quantum field of the harmonic oscillators which make up the lattice, to collapse the problem abck to a quasi-particle.
+This integrates through the infinite quantum field of the harmonic oscillators which make up the dynamic response of the lattice, to simplify the problem back to a quasi-particle (the polaron).

-The codes then calculate the polaron mobility, with both the original low-temperature FHIP approximation [Feynman1962]; Kadanoff's [Kadanoff1964] Boltzmann equation motivated phonon-emission correction to the FHIP; and Hellwarth et al.'s [Hellwarth1999] method.
+The codes calculate the polaron mobility, with both the original low-temperature FHIP asymptotic approximation [Feynman1962]; Kadanoff's [Kadanoff1964] Boltzmann equation motivated phonon-emission correction to the FHIP; and Hellwarth et al.'s [Hellwarth1999] method.
 This last method (Hellwarth) is probably the most accurate.
-It uses a more general (non low-temperature-approximation) result in [Feynman1962], then directly calculates the contour integral for the polaron self-energy with numerical integration.
+This uses a more general result (Eqn.
+44-47) in [Feynman1962], directly evaluating the contour integral for the polaron self-energy numerically.

-Underlying all this is the simplified Frohlich Hamiltonian [Frohlich1952] for a single electron interacting with a phonon cloud of non-interacting (harmonic) phonons.
+Underlying all this is the simplified Fröhlich Hamiltonian [Frohlich1952] for a single electron interacting with a phonon cloud of non-interacting (harmonic) phonons.
 The electron-phonon interaction for a polar system is treated at the simple